fbpx

 A tenancy in common is a type of property ownership where each owner has a distinct share of the property.

-If the deceased partner’s share of the property is left to you, you will become responsible for the entire mortgage.
+If the deceased partner’s share of the property is left to you, you will become responsible for the mortgage.

-This can create a complex situation, particularly if the new owner cannot contribute to the mortgage.
+This can create a complex situation.
+Particularly if the new owner cannot contribute to the mortgage.

 What to do if I can’t afford the mortgage after my partner dies?